AJS-development/OgarUL-Plugin-Library/OgarConsole-Installer/README.md

 - [x] Ogar Unlimited latest
 - [x] Ogar Plus

-## Installation
-1. Install Ogar and run Ogar and make sure the server starts without OgarConsole support
-2. Upload OgarConsole files to Ogar **./src** game directory.
-3. Run command 'npm install' in your Ogar file directory where OgarConsole was placed.
-4. Start **OgarConsole** by running the **startconsole.bat** file

 ## You now have Ogar Console Running.
 How to use?
 > Open your browser to the location **http://localhost:1000**